alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 <img src="images/japanese-cat-doll.png" width="10%" align="right">

-Since C++ lacks portable Unicode console input I feel the console input subject needs a far more thorough discussion than what’s given in the book, which has no Unicode discussion, i.e. ignores an up front problem.
-This subject is certainly enough to fill a chapter of its own.
+Since C++ lacks portable Unicode console input I feel the console input subject needs a far more thorough discussion than what’s given in the book, which has no Unicode discussion, i.e. it ignores an up front problem for a learner.
+There is also a more subtle, rarely relevant but still very important problem: that functions like `std::getline` don’t limit the input line length so that a buggy text producer process, or intentional sabotage, can make it allocate memory *ad inifinitum* &mdash; with undesirable effect on the computer.
+So the subject of input is certainly enough to fill a chapter of its own.

 That chapter could for example start with the natural “Hello, world!”
 2 program, which asks for the user’s name and produces a greeting using it, and which should do that correctly also for non-English names such as Bjørn Håvard Sæther, and for that matter such as 日本国 кошка, “Japanese cat” written in Chinese and Russian.

 ## 6. Book section 3.1 about console input.